 The third option is to use another crypto exchange to buy your BNB tokens.
-The good thing about BNB is that it’s a popular token and is available on a number of popular crypto exchanges such as FTX, Huobi, and Kucoin.
-Also, by buying BNB on these exchanges, you should get a good rate, plus the trading fees should be a lot lower.
+The good thing about BNB is that it’s a popular token and is available on several popular crypto exchanges, such as Huobi and Kucoin.
+Also, by buying BNB on these exchanges, you should get a good rate, plus the trading fees should be much lower.

 Why is BNB Not Available on Trust Wallet?